hdore/PB-PSB1_DGR_variation/README.md

 Dependencies:

-This script makes use of Biopython [link to biopython https://biopython.org/] and Numpy [link to numpy https://numpy.org/].
+This script makes use of [Biopython](https://biopython.org) and [pysam](https://pypi.org/project/pysam/).
 Both must be present on the system, and can be installed with conda: `conda install biopython ; conda install -c bioconda pysam`.

 ### Calculation of per-position nucleotide diversity and proportion of non-reference alleles from a metagenome

 This script [link to python script calc_pi_from_pileup_v1.py] allows to calculate the nucleotide diversity ($\pi$) and the proportion of non-reference alleles from a bam file pileup, at positions defined by the user.

 The nucleotide diversity (pi) can be seen as the probability for 2 reads to present the same nucleotide at a given position.
-It is calculated as $\pi=1-(a^2+c^2+t^2+g^2)$ with a, t, c, g the frequency of each nucleotide at the position of interest (see also the Methods in https://doi.org/10.1038/s41396-020-0655-x ).
+It is calculated as $\pi=1-(a^2+c^2+t^2+g^2)$ with a, t, c, g the frequency of each nucleotide at the position of interest (see also the Methods in [Soil bacterial populations are shaped by recombination and gene-specific selection across a grassland meadow | The ISME Journal](https://doi.org/10.1038/s41396-020-0655-x)).

 The proportion of non-reference alleles (nonref_ratio) is the proportion of reads at a given position that show a nucleotide differing from the reference nucleotide.